AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Data Structure
 --------------

-In Abductive Learning, there are various types of data in the training and testing process, such as raw data, pseudo label, index of the pseudo label, abduced pseudo label, etc. To enhance the stability and versatility, ABL-Package uses `abstract data interfaces <../API/abl.structures.html>`_ to encapsulate various data during the implementation of the model.
+In Abductive Learning, there are various types of data in the training and testing process, such as raw data, pseudo-label, index of the pseudo-label, abduced pseudo-label, etc. To enhance the stability and versatility, ABL-Package uses `abstract data interfaces <../API/abl.structures.html>`_ to encapsulate various data during the implementation of the model.

 One of the most commonly used abstract data interface is ``ListData``.
 Besides orginizing data into tuple, we can also prepare data to be in the form of this data interface.